masaar/limp/docs/api-module.md

 	return (results, env, session, query, doc)
 ```

+### Delete Mode
+By default, LIMP doesn't delete any doc from any collection of any module.
+The `delete` operation simply flags a doc as `__deleted`, which the default [`Data Controller and Drivers`](/docs/data-drivers.md) read query then ignores.
+This behaviour was introduced to allow developers to develop apps that can delete data on two levels:
+1. Flagging docs as `__deleted` ultimately making it impossible for LIMP methods to access these docs, yet keep them present in their own collections.
+2. Forcing the `delete` operation of specific docs completely from the database of the app.

+This is helpful when you have an advanced app with possibility that users might request recovery of deleted docs.
+Although, this is not a backup system, nor should it ease your standards on having a separate backup system, but having the required doc in place and simple marked `__deleted` and being able to recover it by removing the `__deleted` attr from the doc in the database collection should be a huge convenience to the systems admins.

 ## Interaction with Other Modules
 Within LIMP ecosystem, reaching any other method, whether on the same module or another can be achieved using the following: